A beginner's guide to filing cryptocurrency taxes in the US, UK and Germany

-The short term and long term capital gain tax events are as follows:
+The short-term and long term capital gain tax events are as follows:

-Using cryptocurrency to purchase goods and/or services
+- Using cryptocurrency to purchase goods or services

-Trading/swapping cryptocurrency for another type of cryptocurrency
+- Trading and swapping cryptocurrency for another type of cryptocurrency

-Note that transferring assets from one wallet or exchange to another does not trigger capital gains or losses, and is, therefore, not a taxable event.
+Note that transferring assets from one wallet or exchange to another does not trigger capital gains or losses, and is therefore not a taxable event.

 Income tax events

-Receiving cryptocurrency via airdrop
+- Receiving cryptocurrency via airdrop

-Receiving payment in crypto for completing a task
+- Receiving payment in crypto for completing a task

-Earning cryptocurrency mining income from block rewards and transaction fees
+- Earning cryptocurrency mining income from block rewards and transaction fees

-Earning cryptocurrency from liquidity pools and staking
+- Earning cryptocurrency from liquidity pools and staking

 Meanwhile, non-taxable events are as follows:

-Donating cryptocurrency to a tax-exempt non-profit or charity organization
+- Donating cryptocurrency to a tax-exempt nonprofit or charity organization

-Transferring cryptocurrency from wallet to wallet
+- Transferring cryptocurrency from wallet to wallet